Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 We used money to provide resources developed and provided for schools to develop specific sports and sport days.

 PE is often the most popular subject on the curriculum as shown by pupil questionnaires.
 We hope that the children will continue their love of sport and exercise into adulthood.

 Our pupils often go on to become young sports leaders at secondary school or even come back as School Sports Partnership coaches.

 PE lessons across school taught by highly proficient staff many of whom have a specialism/interest in teaching PE.

 Assessment for Learning in PE continues to improve.

 The enhancement of playground markings done previously has ensured that the children have designated areas to support PE during lessons and at playtimes.
 Children are very active during playtimes.

-The school achieved a bronze Sainsbury’s School Mark in October 2015.
+The school achieved a gold Sainsbury’s School Mark in July 2023.